Anchored Decoding: Provably Reducing Copyright Risk for Any Language Model: Evaluation

 \subsection{Utility}

-\paragraph{Fluency.} Following \citet{chen-etal-2024-copybench}, we evaluate generation fluency via LLM-as-a-judge~\citep{zheng2023judging} using the Prometheus-Eval~\citep{kim2024prometheus} framework.
-Prometheus allows for user-defined instruction rubrics, and uses LMs to score outputs from 1 to 5.
-We again adopt \texttt{gpt-4.1-mini} as our LLM backbone; while we have experimented using less-powerful open-source models, we find that they tend to conflate protected continuations with more fluent output.
+\paragraph{Fluency.} Following \citet{chen-etal-2024-copybench}, we evaluate generation fluency via LLM-as-a-judge~\citep{zheng2023judging} using the Prometheus-Eval~\citep{kim2024prometheus} framework.\footnote{While a common criticism of LLM-as-a-judge evaluation is that the LLM may introduce evaluator dependence, we would like to emphasize that all methods are scored using the same judge and rubric.
+Thus, any potential systemic bias is shared across methods, and is therefore less likely to confound relative comparisons.} Prometheus allows for user-defined instruction rubrics, and uses LMs to score outputs from 1 to 5.
+We again adopt \texttt{gpt-4.1-mini} as our LLM backbone; while we have experimented with less-powerful open-source models, we find that they tend to conflate protected continuations with more fluent output.
 Our fluency rubric is defined in \cref{tab:fluency_rubric}.

 \paragraph{Long-form factuality.} We evaluate factuality in long-form generation using an implementation of \fs~\citep{min-etal-2023-factscore} that leverages recent improvements from \citet{song-etal-2024-veriscore}.